CredentialEngine/CredentialRegistry/docs/11_registry_changeset_sync.md

   metadata/<ctid>.json
 ```

 Upsert files contain the complete JSON document.
-Delete files contain an
+Delete files contain the
+complete pre-delete JSON document when it can be reconstructed; otherwise they
-`identifier` and `deleted_at` timestamp.
+fall back to an `identifier` and `deleted_at` marker (see "Delete payloads"
+below).
 Empty directories are omitted.

 The archive object key is: